 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 The best estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant as an input to the process.
 The actuarial investment rate of return assumption was adopted by the board in January 2020 in conjunction with the most recent experience study.
 For each current and future valuation, CalSTRS' independent consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
-Best estimates of 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class for the year ended June 30, 2021, are summarized in the following table:
+Best estimates of 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class for the year ended June 30, 2022, are summarized in the following table:

-Asset Class Assumed Asset Allocation Long-Term Expected Real Rate of Return
+Assumed Asset Allocation Long-Term Expected Real Rate of Return

-Public equity 42% 4.8%
+42% 4.8%

-Private equity 13% 6.3%
+13% 6.3%

-Real estate 15% 3.6%
+15% 3.6%

-Inflation sensitive 6% 3.3%
+6% 3.3%

-Fixed income 12% 1.3%
+12% 1.3%

-Risk mitigating strategies 10% 1.8%
+10% 2% 1.8% (0.4%)

-Cash/liquidity 2% -0.4%
+Allocation 42% 13% 15% 6% 12% 10%